Here’s a simple handmade card for your Dad…the golfer.

 One of my least favorite things to do is trying to find the perfect Father’s Day card.
 It might be that I have been surprised with one too many with words on the inside like BEER(!) or FART(!)
 (I know!
 I hate that word.)
 Or worse, being crowded in with all the last minute shoppers standing next to one who might smell like… 😉 I think that is when I decided to start making my own cards.
 I have a lot more control over the whole situation.

-A few years back, Shannon Barnes of Flaunt Cards demonstrated on Martha how to make her darling cards.
+A few years back, Shannon Barnes of Flaunt Cards demonstrated on the Martha Stewart show how to make her darling Flaunt cards.
 I fell in love with the simplicity of these cards and with the fuzzy detail of the torn mulberry paper that’s used.
 You must see the whole collection HERE. (darling)

 To make these cards, you need Mulberry paper and 3-D fabric paint.